brushtailmedia/sshkey-term/APPLICATION-LAYOUT.md

 ```
 ├─ Messages ──┤
-│  ● Project A  │   ← group DM with name, online dot
+│  ★ ● Project A│   ← group DM with name; ★ = you are an admin of this group
-│  ● Team Chat  │   ← group DM with name
+│  ● Team Chat  │   ← group DM with name (you are a regular member)
 │  D, Eve, Fr   │   ← group DM without name, truncated member list
 │  Old Group [retired] (left)│  ← member retired + user left
 ```

 - Group DMs show the conversation name, or truncated member list if no name
+- **`★` admin marker (Phase 14)** — muted star glyph before the group name when the local user is an admin of that group.
+Updates live on `group_event{promote,demote}` via the `resolveIsLocalAdmin` callback; persisted in `groups.is_admin` so the indicator survives restarts.
 - Online indicator (●) if any member is online
 - `[retired]` marker — shown when any member of the group has a retired account
 - `(left)` marker — user self-left, greyed